-A: The special meeting of Teton shareholders will be held via live webcast at 10:00 a.m.
-(Mountain Time), on November 23, 2021.
+A: The special meeting of Teton shareholders will be held via live webcast at [•] (Mountain Time), on [•], 2021.
 All Teton shareholders as of the record date, or their duly appointed proxies, may attend the special meeting.
 In light of the ongoing developments related to the COVID-19 pandemic and to protect the health of Teton's shareholders and the community, the special meeting will be held in a virtual-only online format conducted via live webcast.